 The food menus offer appropriately delectable fare such as deviled eggs, East Coast oysters, stews, pies, bangers and mash, corned beef sandwiches, mincemeat pies, and full Irish breakfasts on the weekends.

-Real Irish groceries, cheeses and hams are also for sale, making the place not only a real neighborhood bar where regulars are known by name, but also a bit of a real neighborhood grocery store, too.
+Real Irish groceries, cheeses and hams are also for sale, making the place not only a true neighborhood bar where regulars are known by name, but also a bit of a real neighborhood grocery store, too.

 30 Water St., New York, NY 10004